NVIDIA/bionemo-framework/docs/docs/models/geneformer.md

 | geneformer-10M-240530  | 2.64                         |
 | geneformer-106M-240530 | 2.34                         |

-!!! bug "baseline Geneformer"
+!!! bug "Baseline Geneformer from previous version"

     [Geneformer](https://huggingface.co/ctheodoris/Geneformer) was recently updated on hugging face.
 The number reported above for geneformer is from an old model on an older eval set.
 Back when we had our evaluation set up for this older geneformer model (on 2024/05/13), our masked-language model loss on that dataset was 2.79 for the 10M model and 2.50 for the  106M model.
 On the latest evaluation set and data we perform slightly better, but we do not yet have updated geneformer numbers with these updated datasets.

 #### Downstream task accuracy